 Finally, the machine extracts ice from molds to a bin, and the circle repeats until the container is full of ice.
 Yet, some models keep the ice on the tray until we take it out and fill it with new water manually.

 A portable ice maker is a compact-sized machine that can carry around.
 It’s small, convenient, and very suitable for the minimalist.
-Besides, it is also the most speedy ice-making machine of the three consumer icemakers.
+The steps required to clean portable ice makers are simple as well.
+Besides, it is also the quickest ice-making machine of the three consumer icemakers.